golangatspeed/gcp-cloud-functions-terraform-github-actions/README.md

-# GCP Cloud functions written in Go, with infrastructure thanks to Terraform and CI/CD courtesy of Github actions
+# GCP Cloud functions written in Go, with infrastructure via Terraform and CI/CD on Github actions

 Current status: rapid brain-dump, said I'd do this today, but I expect this README is a long way off perfect